michaelsachs/GlobalAnalysis.jl/files/kineticModel.md

 1. **Simulation:** Simulate the kinetic model using specified conditions and obtain an array of kinetic traces.
 2. **Convolution:** Convolve the kinetic traces with the instrument response function (IRF) parameters to model experimental smearing.
-3. **Spectral Signatures:** Extract spectral signatures from the simulated data using matrix division.
+3. **Spectral Signatures:** Extract spectral signatures from the real data and simulated kinetics using matrix division.
 4. **Objective Function:** Calculate the sum of squared differences (residual) between simulated and experimental data.
 5. **Parameter Optimization:** Adjust parameters iteratively (species amplitudes and rate constants) to minimize the residual value.